Agent Security Philosophy

 Most platforms bolt on approval workflows as a safety net.
 Fruxon treats human oversight as a first-class architectural component.

-Our "connectors" enable conversational human-in-the-loop patterns—the agent can pause mid-execution, ask clarifying questions, present options, and resume based on human input.
-This isn't just "approve/reject"—it's genuine collaboration between human judgment and agent capability.
+Our connectors enable conversational human-in-the-loop patterns—the agent can pause mid-execution, ask clarifying questions, present options, and resume based on human input.
+This isn't just approve/reject—it's genuine collaboration between human judgment and agent capability.

 Enforceable policies, not suggestions.
 You can mandate human approval for specific action types—financial transactions above a threshold, external communications, data deletions, or any operation you define as high-stakes.
 The agent cannot bypass these gates; they're enforced at the platform level, not left to prompt engineering.